rickcurran/rc-geo-access/trunk/readme.txt

 = How does this plugin get the user's location? =

-The plugin uses an API from IPStack.com to look up the user's location based on their IP address.
-Note: an active IPStack API Key is required for this plugin to function, you can register a free account at IPStack.com.
+The plugin uses a geolocation API to look up the user's location based on their IP address.
+Note: an active API Key is required for this plugin to function, currently there are two services available to use, you can choose from either 'IPStack' - http://ipstack.com and 'IPGeolocation' - https://ipgeolocation.io as the geolocation providers.

-= Can I use a differ geolocation API? =
+= Can I use other geolocation APIs? =

-No, at this time it is only available through the IPStack API.
+No, at this time it is only possible to use either the IPStack.com API or the IPGeolocation.io API.

 = How do I configure the plugin settings? =